 Hello, thanks for dropping by.
-I’m Clair, the one in the picture, deep in concentration whilst stitching in the panel of my level 2 assessment piece – my pony saddle.
+I’m Clair, the one in the picture, deep in concentration whilst stitching in the panel of my level 2 assessment piece, my pony saddle, back in 2019.

 Before Becoming A Saddler

-So, long before becoming a Saddler, I was a frequent traveller abroad.
-I even lived and worked in Turkey for a couple of summer seasons before settling back in the UK.
-I went on to embark upon a career in the corporate industry.
+Long before becoming a Saddler, I was a frequent traveller abroad.
+I lived and worked in Turkey for a couple of summer seasons before settling back in the UK and embarking upon a career in the corporate industry.

 “I used to be a beauty therapist”

-Whilst still in full time employment, I got married and had the children during 2005-2009.
+During 2005 – 2009 and whilst in full-time employment, I got married and had the children during 2005-2009.
 During this time I utilised both periods of maternity leave to study beauty therapy.
 Later I went on to open a unisex beauty studio.

 Health Before Wealth

-Five years later, working within the corporate industry started to have an effect upon my health and well-being and so in 2015, I put the wheels in motion to make a change.
-This is when I stumbled across leather work.
+In 2015, working in the corporate industry started to have an effect upon my health and well-being and so I put the wheels in motion to make a change.
+This is when I stumbled across leatherwork.

-Fast forward another four years, and I have completed all the necessary City and Guilds qualifications to become a qualified saddler.
+Fast forward four years and I have completed all the necessary City and Guilds qualifications to become a qualified saddler.
 I now work from my little studio at home in Staffordshire, primarily designing and creating bespoke saddlery and leather accessories.

 Only The Best Will Do